matepaiva/matepaiva.github.io/_posts/2016-02-09-month-calendar-generator.markdown

 ![monthCalendar Example Console](https://raw.githubusercontent.com/matepaiva/month-calendar-generator/master/example.png)

-You must pass the date as two arguments, first being year(YYYY) and second being month (MM).
+You must pass the date as two arguments, first being year (YYYY) and second being month (MM).
 Remember: in JavaScript, month starts at 0 and ends at 11.

 If you pass no argument to monthCalendarGen() or a wrong argument (like a string), it will assume date is New Date() -- which means, now.
 You will get the sheet of the current month.

 {% highlight javascript %}
 var December2016 = monthCalendarGen(2016, 11).run();
 var currentMonth = monthCalendarGen().run();
-var alsoCurrentmonth = monthCalendarGen("ablablidubla").run();
+var alsoCurrentMonth = monthCalendarGen("ablablidubla").run();
 {% endhighlight %}

 But if you want to build a calendar, we can handle this.
 You will see now.